-This charming little loco was made by Bar Knight in Glasgow, a company that still exists doing precision engineering but nothing to do with toys (afaik).
+This charming little loco was made by Bar Knight in Glasgow, a company that still exists doing precision engineering but (sadly) nothing to do with toys.
 It is an 0 gauge 2-2-0 loco, though obviously intended to represent an 0-4-0.
 The wheels have very large flanges so that it's unlikely to run on anything other than old fashioned tin-plate track.
+Identifying the model number of this engine is not easy.
+There were several similar models and the design of each changed in time.
+However, but I think it's a No 25 S from around 1926 or 27.

 As acquired, the only obvious major problem was a missing pipe from the oiler.
 The oiler also had a countersink screw in place of the filler plug.
 The safety valve leaked badly.
 I have fixed these problems and the engine now runs reasonably well on blocks, but lacks power.
 The poor performance appears to be just a case of being worn out!
 However, it seems to run better each time I run it so, maybe, it just needs running in.